DeepEnc/aws_serverless_api/README.md

 pip install -r requirements.txt
 ```

-4. Modify the stack in the below directory or move on to the next step:
+4. Modify the stack in the below directory alc to the need or move on to the next step:
 * `aws_serverless_api`
 * `lambda`